 The low-quality methods of extraction can involve solvents and we’d recommend steering clear from products that use these cheaper extraction methods, as the processes can leave behind contaminants such as chlorophyll.

-At Canavape, we sell CBD oil with no traces of THC, with a range of strength options, all extracted using the CO2 extraction method.
-Browse our full range of CBD oils today or get in touch with us by calling 0203 006 0798 for more information.
+At Canavape, we sell CBD e liquids with no traces of THC, with a range of strength options.
+Browse our full range of CBD E Liquids today or get in touch with us for more information.